JamesBremner/Pack/README.txt

 Dependencies:
 1. To compile the algorithm you need to make sure you have boost for c++ installed
-2. For ruby you need ffi

-To build lib (*nix only at the moment):

-cd into /module/algorithm/src/cpp
-make build-lib

-put resulting .so file into your LD_LIBRARY_PATH

-To build executable (*nix only at the moment) make build

 run ./packit4me or ./packit4me -help for options